pulumi/pulumi/docs/design/tools.md

 The phases inside of the compilation process may produce intermediate outputs.
 For example, if we are targeting AWS, perhaps a collection of CloudFormation templates are produced before applying to the target environment.
 This document describes each such intermediate output because they can be useful for certain scenarios, although in the common case, a developer can safely ignore their existence.
-It's entirely possible, however, to run Coconut in a mode where the backend operations are done outside of the purview of Coconut.
-For instance, maybe a developer describes everything in Cocofiles, etc., however then hands off the process to IT who edits and applies the CloudFormation outputs manually.
+It's entirely possible, however, to run Lumi in a mode where the backend operations are done outside of the purview of Lumi.
+For instance, maybe a developer describes everything in Lumifiles, etc., however then hands off the process to IT who edits and applies the CloudFormation outputs manually.

 At a high-level, the compilation process look like this:

 * Front-end:
-    - Parsing: inputs in the form of `Coconut.yaml` files are turned into ASTs.
+    - Parsing: inputs in the form of `Lumi.yaml` files are turned into ASTs.
     - Generation: execution of any "code as infrastructure" artifacts necessary to generate additional input.
     - Expansion: expansion of templates in the artifacts, leveraging configuration and other inputs.
 * Middle-end: